 moreSteps, and inBounds.

 walk.
-Run the program more than once -- you should
+Compile and run the program.
+Run it more than once -- you should

 be able to tell by the value printed whether the object went out of

 bounds or whether it stopped because it reached the maximum number of

 - Now write a client program in a file named DrunkenWalk.java.

 The program should simulate a drunk staggering randomly on some sort of

 platform (imagine a square dock in the middle of a lake).
 The goal

 of the program is to have the program simulate the walk many times

 (because of randomness each walk is different) and count the number of